Finding it painful to do everyday activities like getting dressed or picking things up off…

 Positioning your arms at your desk

-One of the most commonly overlooked factors when it comes to posture is your arms.
+One of the most commonly overlooked factors when it comes to improving you posture is your arms.
 The best way to sit at your computer is with your forearms and hands resting comfortably on top of your desk (without needing to flex as you type).

 Unfortunately, proper posture can be very difficult with a laptop, which is why they’re not advisable for long work days.
 Laptops force you to sacrifice one form of proper posture for the other, so if you must, consider alternating between proper head and arm posture.

 Research has shown that the best way to avoid posture problems is to regularly switch up your stance.
 Sit-stand desks and arrangements that let you choose between various standing or seated positions are ideal for long work days.

 Taking a stretch break every hour to tuck your chin and move around will help you increase your blood flow and activate the muscles that are neglected when you slouch over your keyboard.

 The egoscue method is a proven exercise regimen used to correct your movements and fix your posture.
 These easy, yet effective exercises are carefully crafted to subconsciously, physically, and permanently retrain your muscles in order to help you sleep, stand, walk, and sit without pain or discomfort.